omarmachuca/AppWeather/README.md

 # AppWeather
-WebApp to get the weather from all world using an Appi
+WebApp to get the weather from all world using an API